Etisalat-Internship/Logstash-AutoConfigureTable/README.md

 }
 ```

+>Tip: `bcancer.csv` and `2 - Second Pipeline.conf` files are merely provided to serve as templates or for testing, they carry no particular significance for the code to run.

 5. python 2.7 or python 3.6 (or higher) needs to be installed
 6. install the correct version of the code for your python version of choice